-On today’s date in 1668, U.S. sea captain Zachariah Gillam reached Rupert River (in present-day Quebec) on the ketch Nonsuch with French explorer and fur trader Médard Chouart des Groseilliers.
+On today’s date in 1668, U.S. sea captain Zachariah Gillam reached Rupert River (in present-day Québec) on the ketch Nonsuch with French explorer and fur trader Médard Chouart des Groseilliers.

 In October 1669, the Nonsuch returned to England with its cargo of furs.
-The investors approached King Charles for a charter to establish a trading company, and this was granted on May 2, 1670, creating the Hudson’s Bay Company, one of Canada’s oldest commercial enterprises.
+The investors approached King Charles for a charter to establish a trading company, which was granted on May 2, 1670, creating the Hudson’s Bay Company, one of Canada’s oldest commercial enterprises.